 In 2020, the Public Finance Act (1989) was amended to require the Treasury to report periodically on the state of wellbeing in New Zealand, and the Government to report annually on its wellbeing objectives via the Budget.

-The Treasury’s first Wellbeing Report will be produced in 2022, and must use indicators to describe trends in wellbeing in New Zealand, as well as the sustainability of, and any risks to, the state of wellbeing in New Zealand.
-The 2021 Living Standards Framework, LSF Dashboard and He Ara Waiora will be used to do this.
+Wellbeing Reports must use indicators to describe trends in wellbeing in New Zealand, as well as the sustainability of, and any risks to, the state of wellbeing in New Zealand.
+The Treasury’s first Wellbeing Report Te Tai Waiora, was published in November 2022.
+Wellbeing Reports must be produced at least once every four years.

 The Treasury also supports the Government in fulfilling its wellbeing reporting requirements.
 The Government is required to outline its wellbeing objectives in the Budget Policy Statement and explain how those wellbeing objectives have guided its Budget decisions in the Fiscal Strategy Report.